OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Axiom

 Axioms are statements that are asserted to be true in the domain being described.
 For example, using a subclass axiom, one can state that the class a:Student is a subclass of the class a:Person.
+(Note: in OWL, there are also annotation axioms which does not apply any logical descriptions)

 #### Bioportal